-This course in relational database management covers database concepts and terminology, and hands-on work with tables, queries, forms, and reports.
+This course in relational database management using Microsoft Access and covers database concepts and terminology, and hands-on work with tables, queries, forms, and reports.
 Customization of the queries, forms, subforms, and reports is also included.
 Students will work with multiple tables and the design of databases.
 Prerequisites: CSA 115, CSC 101, or CSA 105.
 (Fa) 3 credits.